What Are Generative Art NFTs?

 So you keep hearing about generative art, but what on earth is it – and why are people so buzzed about it?

 Generative art is the spectacular partnership of human and computer creation.
 It’s where technology is given what it needs to create unique art with boundaries set up by an artist.
-It’s not only an exciting concept, but it’s also making massive waves in the digital world – and the amazing value that’s getting locked into the market is incredible evidence of where the industry can go.
+It’s not only an exciting concept.
+Making massive waves in the digital world – and the amazing value that’s getting locked into the market is incredible evidence of where the industry can go.

 Believe it or not, generative art is not new.
 In fact, the idea of art that can create itself came about way back in the early 1950s by Austrian artist Herbert Franke.
 His form of generative art came from an artistic experiment, where he let moving light play with photography to create random works.
 He left his camera aperture open (to let in the light), kept his mind open (to let in the exploration) and pioneered a brand new movement of art that is created by itself.